Office 365 SPF Record Setup: A Step-by-Step Guide

 Log in to your account with your domain registrar.
 Once you're in, look for a section typically labeled "DNS Management," "Manage DNS," "Advanced DNS Settings," or something similar.
 This is the control panel where you can add or edit various DNS records, including the TXT record needed for SPF.
 While the exact layout and naming can vary a bit from one registrar to another, the core function is the same.
 If you have trouble locating it, a quick search in your registrar’s help section should guide you.

-Create and Configure Your SPF Record
+Building and Configuring Your SPF Record

 Now that you've found your DNS settings, it's time to either create a new SPF record or, if one already exists, modify it.
 SPF information is published as a TXT record within your domain's DNS zone.
 If you're using a custom domain with Office 365 (like yourcompany.com